HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_ingress_certificate.md

 ## Generate self-signed certificate

-**It is recommended that you use a properly signed certificate for the HAProxy Ingress**.
+**It is recommended that you use a properly signed certificate for the HAProxy**.
 However, it is also possible to create and use a self-signed certificate, for example, for staging or testing environment.

 Creation of that certificate can be achieved using the following commands for OpenSSL: